Breezy Point, Queens: Ecology

 The beaches in Breezy Point Tip are owned by the federal government and are federally and state-protected areas in which development is extremely limited.
 The beaches in Breezy Point are owned by the Breezy Point Cooperative as a consequence of litigation with the federal government in the 1980s.

 Education

 Breezy Point residents are zoned for schools in the New York City Department of Education, which operates PS/MS 114 Belle Harbor School for grades K-8.

-Politics

-In the 2016 presidential election, Donald Trump received 77.5 percent of the vote in Breezy Point.

 Notable residents

 Notable current and former residents of Breezy Point include: